 Californian residents may set up trusts for a number of reasons.
 Different people can be the beneficiaries and trustees, as well.
-We at the Law Offices of Alice A. Salvo can help you while you create a trust, starting by explaining the various types.
+The Law Offices of Alice A. Salvo can help you create a trust, starting by explaining the various types.

 One of the less common types is a self-settled trust, also known as Asset Protection Trusts.
 In these trusts, the beneficiary and settler are the same person.
 In other words, you are the one benefiting from this trust.
 Generally speaking, this is a move that’s made if one wants to protect trust assets.